russelporosky/MDW/README.markdown

 to substantially change your existing code.

 In this initial release, only MySQL is supported.
-Adding further databases is fairly trivial, and will be explained below.
+Adding further databases is fairly trivial, and will be explained in the wiki.

 ## Requirements:
 * PHP 5.0 or higher